-Do you need to enclose a large span with minimal weight?
-Are you looking for a cost effective way to include dynamic, sculptural shapes in your project?
+Do you need to enclose a large span while minimizing weight?
+Are you looking for a cost-effective way to include dynamic, sculptural shapes in your project?
 Do you have specific shading or thermal requirements?
 If so, an EFTE or fabric membrane might be the right answer.
-But understanding the right ways to use these systems is critical to success.
+But understanding how to use these systems is critical to success.
 Our experts can help every step of the way, from concept evaluation to detailed designs.

 ETFE (ethylene tetrafluoroethylene, a fluorine-based plastic) is becoming more common, and for good reason.
 While it’s not right for every project, it has unique properties that can make it a great solution for translucent enclosures.

 - Less expensive.
 ETFE is 99 percent lighter than glass.
 That means the structures holding it up can be much lighter – and less expensive.
 And ETFE has lower material and installation costs.

 - Inside feels like outside – only better.
 ETFE-enclosed facilities are like being outdoors, but with perfect weather 24/7.
 ETFE admits the full light spectrum, so plants – including grass sports fields – can thrive.
 And with customizable transparency, you can specify the right mix of sun and shade for your project.